GetScatter/walletpack/README.md

-# Scatter Core
+# WalletPack

-This is the core functionality of Scatter wallets which is pulled into Desktop, Mobile and Bridge.
+This is a wallet building SDK which takes care of all of the heavy lifting for creating blockchain wallets.

+Currently being used in Scatter Desktop, Scatter Mobile, and Scatter Bridge.

 ## Setup